noseka1/service-mesh-kustomization/docs/examples/istio-testapp/README.md

 # Istio TestApp

 A minimalistic application that can be deployed on Istio service mesh.
-The application consists of one service that is expose via Istio gateway.
+The application consists of one service that is exposed via Istio gateway.

 Application works on a Service Mesh that has mTLS enabled by default.